 After his first post, he received an email which he forwarded to me with this explanation: “Neal, yesterday I pointed out my new blogging effort to some people I know.
 This article (below) was sent to me by them this morning.
 Maybe NOT connected?”

 Why are liberals so rude to the right?

 The sub-title of the Leften Wright piece is “Too many people who lean left would rather crack nasty jokes than actually be liberal and listen to other views.”
-This seems to be an extension of the joke and therefore intended as humorous.
-But since reading the text of the article makes it clear that this ain’t no joke, it’s not.
+This seems to be an extension of a joke and therefore intended as humorous.
+But since reading the text of the article makes it clear that this ain’t no joke.

-Honestogawd, there’s not a trace of irony to be found in the piece, so I am afraid we have to take the inanity of the title at face value.
+Honestogawd, there’s not a trace of irony to be found in the piece, so I’m afraid we have to take the inanity of the title at face value.
 To bolster my inferring naught but straightforwardness, here is the opening paragraph:

 “Why is it that liberals feel no qualms about being rude?
 Far too many people who are perfectly polite and courteous, otherwise, think nothing of insulting you for not sharing their political opinions.
 They look at us with disdain, thinking we’re unenlightened conservatives and never hesitating to say so.”

 And what was the first example of this liberal rudeness that Ms. Wright offered to back up that statement?

 “When news came on 9/11 that planes had struck the World Trade Center, my [tennis] partner commented that Bush would use it as an excuse to increase military spending.”